MartinThoma/MartinThoma.github.io/_posts/2014-07-27-configuration-files-in-python.md

 ## Python Configuration File

-The simplest way to write configuration files is to simply write a seperate file that contains Python code.
+The simplest way to write configuration files is to simply write a separate file that contains Python code.
 You might want to call it something like `databaseconfig.py`.
-Then you could add the line `*config.py` to your `.gitignore` file to avoid uploading it accidentially.
+Then you could add the line `*config.py` to your `.gitignore` file to avoid uploading it accidentally.

 A configuration file could look like this: